SDR Nodes

 We write the SD card image using dd to write the disk image, if the sdimg is located on the PC, run

-In order to make an E320 dual boot, we need to copy Mangocomm's boot files into the boot partition alongside the reference boot files.
-However, boot partition is too small and it needs to be resized.
-The approach is to append some storage from data partition which is almost free to boot partition.
+partition is too small and it needs to be resized.
+The approach is to append some storage from data

 We use Linux's GParted tool.
 Install it using the package manager and open the SD card using it.
 NI E320 SD card by default comes with 4 partitions: